-A regular expression pattern is converted into an internal function using the process described below.
+A regular expression pattern is converted into an internal procedure using the process described below.
 An implementation is encouraged to use more efficient algorithms than the ones listed below, as long as the results are the same.
+The internal procedure is used as the value of a RegExp object's [[Match]] internal property.